-The Oregon Zoo plans to construct a new elephant habitat as part of executing the 2008 capital improvements bond, including associated infrastructure work; a new perimeter service road, relocating the zoo train route, relocating birds of prey mews and upgrading utilities.
+The Oregon Zoo plans to construct a regional conservation education center as part of executing the 2008 capital improvements bond, including associated infrastructure work; a public plaza with guest amenities, a storm water detention planter, visitor path upgrades, a separate education program participant entrance and upgrading utilities.

-The project conceptual design was created as part of the master plan prepared under a separate contract with SRG Architects.
-Recognizing the complexity of this project, Metro contracted with Pinnell Busch, a project management consulting firm, to research a recommended procurement method.
-Pinnell Busch collaborated with the Oregon Public Contracting Coalition whose findings concluded a Construction Manager General Contractor, CM/GC, would be the best contracting method for the new elephant habitat.
-The CM/GC recommendation is supported by the Oregon Zoo Bond Advisory Group as well as the Oregon Zoo Bond Oversight Committee and is a common procurement practice used by public agencies when a construction project is identified with the criteria stated in Exhibit A and B.
+Recognizing the complexity of this project, Metro referred to analysis performed under contract by Pinnell Busch, a project management consulting firm, on recommended procurement and construction delivery methods for zoo bond program projects.
+Pinnell Busch collaborated with the Oregon Public Contracting Coalition whose findings concluded a Construction Management by General Contractor (CM/GC) would be the best contracting method for projects constructed in the zoo's working environment.
+The CM/GC recommendation is supported by the Oregon Zoo Bond Citizens' Oversight Committee and is a common procurement practice used by public agencies in the region.